QubesOS/qubes-doc/privacy/whonix-install.md

 ### Enabling AppArmor

 This is an optional security enhancement (for testers-only).
-If you’re technical & interested, see [Enabling AppArmor](/doc/privacy/customizing-whonix/).
+If you’re technical and interested, see [Enabling AppArmor](/doc/privacy/customizing-whonix/).

 ### Configuring Whonix VMs